acturtle/cashflower/docs/settings.rst

     └── results/
         └── my_awesome_results.csv

-You can leverage this feature to tailor the output to your specific needs or further process the results as required.
+You can use this feature to customise the output or process the results as needed.

 |

 T_MAX_CALCULATION
 -----------------

-The :code:`T_MAX_CALCULATION` is the maximal month of the calculation.
+The :code:`T_MAX_CALCULATION` is the maximal period of the calculation.

 The model will calculate results for all time periods from :code:`0` to :code:`T_MAX_CALCULATION`.

-By default, the setting is set to :code:`720` months (:code:`60` years).
+By default, the setting is set to :code:`720`.

 |